JuDFTteam/masci-tools/studentproject18w/README.md

 ### Web Frontend

-The Web Frontend is currently a single Jupyter Notebook.
+The web frontend is currently a single Jupyter notebook.
 In order to publish it as a usable standalone app, additional work has to be done.

   * Create `frontend/jupyter/Dashboard.py` and put code of [demo_backend.ipynb](./frontend/jupyter/demo/demo_backend.ipynb) notebook inside it.
 This will become the widget.
 Use [aiidalab-widgets-base > StructureUploadWidget](https://github.com/aiidalab/aiidalab-widgets-base/blob/master/aiidalab_widgets_base/structures.py) as a template.
 Create `frontend/jupyter/Dashboard.ipynb` notebook.
 This will become the app.
-Use [StructureUploadWidget Demo Notebook](https://github.com/aiidalab/aiidalab-widgets-base/blob/master/structures.ipynb) as a template.
+Use [StructureUploadWidget demo notebook](https://github.com/aiidalab/aiidalab-widgets-base/blob/master/structures.ipynb) as a template.
   * Add [fileupload](https://pypi.org/project/fileupload/) buttons (for HDF, DOS) to widget (again, like in StructureUploadWidget.
 See [binder_fileupload_test.ipynb](./frontend/jupyter/demo/binder_fileupload_test.ipynb) notebook for a demo that works with binder.)
-  * Now the Web Frontend should work on Binder.
+  * Now the web frontend should work on Binder.
   * For publishing the app on [AiiDA Lab](https://aiidalab.materialscloud.org/hub/login**: the dashboard is planned to be published as an app there.), it has to be registered in the [aiidalab-registry](https://github.com/aiidalab/aiidalab-registry).
     * Create a skeleton using the [aiidalab-app-cutter](https://github.com/aiidalab/aiidalab-app-cutter).
     * The project code is in Python3, but aiidalab requires Python2.
 So the code has to first be backported by hand using the `future` package.
 If this takes too long, maybe try the tool [3to2](https://pypi.org/project/3to2/).